-Moscow is a blue-collar town, with 71.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Moscow is generally considered to be a blue-collar town.
+71.88% of the Moscow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Moscow is a city of construction workers and builders, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Moscow who work in farm management occupations (12.50%), healthcare suport services (8.33%), and office and administrative support (7.29%).

 Being a small city, Moscow does not have a public transit system used by locals to get to and from work.